Previously on Decoding the Apocalypse

 The river Euphrates runs dry and there is an invasion from the East.

-The final judgment against Babylon includes lightening, thunder, and a great earthquake.
+The final judgment against Babylon includes lightning, thunder, and a great earthquake.

-As before, John expands the seventh bowl in the first part of the third vision: 17.1-20.15.
+As before, John expands the seventh bowl in the first part of the third vision: Revelation 17.1-20.15.